upmaru/uplink/README.md

 Uplink is a module that is installed on the cluster that is being managed by [instellar.app](https://instellar.app).
 It provides some useful functionality such as:

-- Configure load balancing based on apps running on the cluster (Caddy)
+- Dynamically configuring load balancing based on apps running on the cluster (Caddy)
 - Container orchestration
   - Upgrading of existing apps
   - Bootstrapping new apps